 The bad news?
 Your overall cost of compliance is still high.
-That’s why, for Red Tape Awareness Week 2019, we’re focusing on the issue at the municipal level.
+That’s why we're focusing on the issue at the municipal level.

 We’re calling on every municipality across the country to implement a 1-for-1 rule.

-For Red Tape Awareness Week, ten municipalities have already expressed interest in taking up our challenge!
+In 2019, as part of Red Tape Awareness Week, CFIB threw this challenge out to cities across the country.
+In response, many municipalities have expressed interest in taking up our challenge!
+These include:

 Feds and provinces taking action on red tape

-In previous editions of Red Tape Awareness Week, we’ve thrown down the gauntlet to other levels of government – and we’re pleased to say they’ve taken action.
+In the past, we’ve thrown down the gauntlet to other levels of government – and we’re pleased to say they’ve taken action.

 Three provinces (British Columbia, Manitoba and Quebec) – plus the federal government – have now adopted their own “1-for-1” rules; Manitoba went the extra step of making it “2-for-1” for the first few years.

-After last year’s challenge to fix domestic trade, the provinces have started the hard work of making it easier to do business between provinces, including by making national building codes available for free.
+After our 2018 challenge to fix domestic trade, provincial governments started the hard work of making it easier to do business between provinces, including by making national building codes available for free.

 About Red Tape Awareness Week